Jennifer Ilo Van Nuil, PhD

 Lecturer, Faculty of Global Health Delivery

-Jennifer Ilo Van Nuil is a medical anthropologist working on health related research studies since 2006.
+Dr. Jennifer Ilo Van Nuil is a medical anthropologist working on health related research studies since 2006.
 She earned her BA in Marketing, MA in Applied Medical Anthropology, and PhD in Anthropology.
-In 2013, Dr. Van Nuil merged her anthropological knowledge and experiences into the clinical trials setting working at Rinda Ubuzima, a clinical trial site in Kigali, Rwanda, for three years as a social scientist on two clinical studies regarding contraception, women’s health, and issues of informed consent and ethics.
-Dr. Van Nuil is currently managing a hepatitis C treatment research study with Partners In Health at the Rwanda Military Hospital and leading the qualitative research component with a subset of the participants.
-Her current research interests include ethics at the intersection of research and primary care, illness and wellness narratives, subjectivity & biological citizenship, and health ethnography within the clinical trials setting.
+In 2013, Jennifer merged her anthropological knowledge and experiences into the clinical trials setting working at Rinda Ubuzima, a clinical trial site in Kigali, Rwanda, for three years as a social scientist on two clinical studies regarding contraception, women’s health, and issues of informed consent and ethics.
+Jennifer then managed a hepatitis C treatment study with Partners In Health at the Rwanda Military Hospital, as well as led the qualitative research component with a subset of the participants.
+Since April 2018, Jennifer has been working with Oxford University Clinical Research Unit (OUCRU) in Ho Chi Minh City, Vietnam.
+At OUCRU, Jennifer is conducting ethnographic and social science studies within the context of ongoing and upcoming clinical trials.
+Her current research interests include ethics at the intersection of research and primary care, illness and wellness narratives, subjectivity & biological citizenship, and ethnography within the clinical trials setting.